-In 2019, the Conference was hosted by the Bermuda National Trust.
+Our 2019 Conference was hosted by the Bermuda National Trust.
 They gave us such a warm welcome, and it was wonderful to see some of their seventy properties, showcasing much of the best of Bermuda's built, natural and cultural heritage during the week.
 Bermuda presented so many opportunities for learning and discovery.
 Add to that the experience and expertise of our speakers, workshop leaders and delegates from around the world, and you have a truly wonderful event.
 There is such value in meeting face-to-face, which is why the Conference has remained at the heart of our movement for over forty years.
+We thank all our sponsors and partners, particularly our hosts and also the 1772 Foundation, for their encouragement, support and collaboration on this and other INTO programmes.